shaineb/Face_mask_project3/README.md

 -  basic and N95 mask were standard for public and private facilites
 -  most Healthcare and Hospitals require masks worn
 # Why use Face Mask Detector?
-- still mandatory for visitors and workers for  to wear masks in Healthcare Facilities
+- still mandatory for visitors and workers  to wear masks in Healthcare Facilities
 - how are facilties checking public and private access points
 - how  is  census being taken for city and state health regulations
 # Solution ![](https://tse2.mm.bing.net/th?id=OIP.ykPkTfJw9Uu8GdonnyX7WQHaIx&pid=Api&P=0&w=300&h=100)